How To Lose Weight

 Are you stuck in a cycle of yo-yo dieting or can't seem to lose weight no matter what you do?
 Here's the right way to eat and work out to get lasting results!

 The question "How do I lose weight?" gets typed into Google 110,000 or so times per month.
-The answers that pop up are usually ridiculous "tips" that don't actually explain what a person needs to do in order lose weight and keep it off.
+The so-called answers that pop up are usually ridiculous "tips" that don't actually explain what a person needs to do in order to lose weight and keep it off.

 How To Lose Weight:

 - Know how many calories your body needs.

 - Follow a balanced nutrition plan with consistent eating habits, and track your calorie intake.

 - Exercise at least 60 minutes, 3-4 days per week, with some strength training in the mix.

 - Perform fat-burning high-intensity interval training workouts 2-3 days per week.

 - Aim for 1-2 pounds of weight loss each week.